For the individual with an eating disorder, obsessive thoughts and anxieties about food can take over all their waking hours.

 Paul Carver is a Psychologist with a very wide range of experience, and is focused on bringing the very best evidence-based treatments to his clients.

-To arrange an appointment with Paul Carver, call 3088 5422 or you can book MMH online.
+To arrange an appointment with Paul Carver, call 3088 5422 or you can Book Online.